 Buyers should include the date pricing proposals are due.

 Buyers should include the date the contract award will be announced.

 Evaluate major factors to mitigate risk

 How risky is the Loyalty Program Management Software supply chain?

 The supply chain for LPM software presents a low level of overall risk.
-To develop LPM software and provide support for customers, software vendors need a variety of products and services, including computer equipment and software engineers, from upstream suppliers.
-Fortunately, the risks from these upstream suppliers are relatively low....
+To develop LPM software and provide support for customers, software vendors need a variety of products and services from upstream suppliers, including computer equipment, internet service and software development services.
+Despite tariffs levied by the Trump administration...
 Subscribe to learn more.